metaleap/zentient/zdbg-vsc/proto/readme.md

 	// If true, the number of variables in this scope is large or expensive to retrieve.
 	Expensive bool `json:"expensive"`

+	// Optional start column of the range covered by this scope.
+	Column int `json:"column,omitempty"`

-	// Name of the scope such as 'Arguments', 'Locals'.
+	// Optional end line of the range covered by this scope.
-	Name string `json:"name"`

-	// The variables of this scope can be retrieved by passing the value of variablesReference to the VariablesRequest.
-	VariablesReference int `json:"variablesReference"`
+	EndLine int `json:"endLine,omitempty"`

-	// The number of named variables in this scope.
+	// Optional end column of the range covered by this scope.
-	// The client can use this optional information to present the variables in a paged UI and fetch them in chunks.
-	NamedVariables int `json:"namedVariables,omitempty"`
+	EndColumn int `json:"endColumn,omitempty"`
 } // struct Scope

 ```